worldbank/GEEST/README.md

 8. All the Python libraries that the Plugin is dependent on will now be installed.
 This can take a few minutes to install.

-9. Once the installations are complete you can close command line pop-up window.
+9. Once the installations are complete you can close the command line pop-up window.

-10. Open QGIS, navigate to the "Plugins" tab and select "Manage and Install Plugins…" option from the drop-down menu.
+10. Open QGIS, navigate to the "Plugins" tab and select the "Manage and Install Plugins…" option from the drop-down menu.

 ![image](https://github.com/Pegasys-Resilience/WBGIT/assets/145646474/17d610e1-c989-435c-ba10-187657d853b7)

-11. In the plugin pop up window navigate to the "Install from ZIP" tab.
+11. In the plugin pop-up window navigate to the "Install from ZIP" tab.

 ![image](https://github.com/Pegasys-Resilience/WBGIT/assets/145646474/34ed8ae1-d533-43af-8dc7-17645189201a)

-12. From the "Install from ZIP" tab navigate back to your extracted ZIP folder and select the "gender\_indicator\_tool" compressed (zipped) folder as seen in the image bellow.
+12. From the "Install from ZIP" tab navigate back to your extracted ZIP folder and select the "gender\_indicator\_tool" compressed (zipped) folder as seen in the image below.

 ![image](https://github.com/Pegasys-Resilience/WBGIT/assets/145646474/2cc9b67e-a990-4375-953a-2131f801dfcc)

-13. Once ZIP file has been selected click on "Install Plugin".
+13. Once the ZIP file has been selected click on "Install Plugin".

-14. Once plugin has been installed navigate to the "All" tab.
+14. Once the plugin has been installed navigate to the "All" tab.

 15. In the search bar type "GEEST" and click the check box next to the "Gender Enabling Environments Spatial Tool (GEEST)" to install the plugin.

 ![image](https://github.com/Pegasys-Resilience/WBGIT/assets/120469484/93ba70f0-1eca-48a4-aaad-cc68872d01f7)

-16. The plugin is now installed and you should now be able to access it in you tool bar or under the Plugin's tab as seen in the image below.
+16. The plugin is now installed and you should now be able to access it in your toolbar or under the Plugin's tab as seen in the image below.

 ![image](https://github.com/Pegasys-Resilience/WBGIT/assets/120469484/aba6f895-bb9a-4148-83a3-5a1fc82c5834)

 ## 4 Using the Plugin
-Examples of files that can be used as input at a particular step as per the Pilot Country Database will be inidcated at the end of the step.
-The following format will be use:
+Examples of files that can be used as input at a particular step as per the Pilot Country Database will be indicated at the end of the step.
+The following format will be used:

 **Input File:** *Folder/file_name* --> *AccessFinance/Access_to_finance.shp*